-Bee Pollen is made by honeybees, and is the food of the young bee.
+Bee Pollen is made by honeybees and is the food of the young bee.
 It is considered one of nature's most completely nourishing foods as it contains nearly all nutrients required by humans.
-Bee-gathered pollens are rich in proteins (approximately 40% protein), free amino acids, vitamins, including B-complex, and folic acid.
+Bee-gathered pollens are rich in proteins (at approximately 40% protein), free amino acids, and vitamins, including B-complex, and folic acid.

 2. Skin Soother - Bee pollen is often used in topical products that aim to treat inflammatory conditions and common skin irritations like psoriasis or eczema.
 The amino acids and vitamins protect the skin and aid the regeneration of cells.

 3. Respiratory System - Bee pollen contains a high quantity of antioxidants that may have an anti-inflammatory effect on the tissues of the lungs, preventing the onset of asthma.

 4. Treating Allergies – Pollen reduces the presence of histamine, ameliorating many allergies.
 Everything from asthma to allergies to sinus problems are helped, confirming that bee pollen is wonderfully effective against a wide range of respiratory diseases.

 5. Digestive System - In addition to healthful vitamins, minerals, and protein, bee pollen contains enzymes that can aid in digestion.
 Enzymes assist your body in getting all the nutrients you need from the food that you eat.

 6. Immune System Booster - Pollen is good for the intestinal flora and thereby supports the immune system.
 Bee pollen has antibiotic-type properties that can help protect the body from contracting viruses.
 It's also rich in antioxidants that protect the cells from the damaging oxidation of free radicals.